lpapp-muw/DEBI-NN/README.md

 **Note**:
 - Loading up 1000 pre-built model schemes may take a few seconds and during the loading process the GUI might be in a non-responsive stage.
 Patience is your friend here, until we implement a progress bar.
 - In case you save a view or batch save multiple views in the 3D viewer application, a "Screenshots" folder will be created under your project folder.
 In this folder your screenshots will be stored in PNG format.
 - We created 1000 model variants and placed them under "Examples/Models" for your convenience.
 Note that currently, there is no way to store models being built during a cross-validation process.
-We will upate our code soon to allow this option.
+We will update our code soon to allow this option.

 ### How to run DEBI-NN on Linux